 Some fellow cigar lovers asked us what someone needs to do to become an expert in cigar tastings and pairings, sometimes referred to as cigar sommelier.
 This article is meant to provide practical information on the topic.

-Once you can do that, you can more easily continue your path as cigar sommelier, where you are expected to not only design pairings, but also explain what you do and why to customers who may know more than you do, and be ready to re-design a recommendation based on your customer’s needs and wants.
+As a cigar sommelier, you are not only expected to design pairings based on other people’s tastes, but also explain what you do and why you do it to customers that are becoming more and more educated.
+Re-designing a recommendation based on your customer’s needs and wants can be tough.

 Let’s start with the basic cigar knowledge.